voipmonitor/sniffer/README_rrd.md

 	2) Otherwise
 		# yum install rrdtool.i686
 ```

-	2. in voipmonitor.conf check for option 'rrd' and set it to yes (default is yes) rrd = yes
+2. How to create graphs from collected data ?

-2. How to create graphs from collected data?
+	1. You can ask voipmonitor's manager to do it
-	1.You can ask voipmonitor's manager to do it
+	2. You can create graphs that meets your specific needs using 'rrdtool graph'.
+For its syntax look at: http://oss.oetiker.ch/rrdtool/doc/rrdgraph.en.html

 ```